MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Mac.AccountAddWorkflow

 Result of adding an account in Outlook.
-The data is monitored to ensure we don’t see any spikes in failures.
+The data is monitored to ensure we don't see any spikes in failures.
 We also analyze the data to find areas of improvement.
 We aim to improve this success rate with each release.

 The following fields are collected: